jaantollander/masters-thesis/content/10_introduction.md

 As mentioned, heavy usage of a parallel file system can cause various problems.
 A study from Texas Advanced Computing Center (TACC) [@tacc-io-guideline] discusses guidelines for performing heavy file I/O on high-performance clusters.
-They discuss how to avoid overburdening the parallel file system with bad practices and how to move the heavy load to local temporary storage away from the parallel file system.
+The guidelines focus on avoiding overburdening the parallel file system with bad practices and moving the heavy load to local temporary storage away from the parallel file system.
-They list various problematic practices and solutions for them, including the following:
+They list many problematic practices and solutions for them, including the following:

 * Using many small files instead of a few large files.
   Accessing the same amount of data from many small files than fewer large files requires more file system operations.